top of page

 Edamame

-• 1 (8 oz) container fresh shelled edamame
+• 1 (8 oz) container shelled edamame (fresh or frozen)

 • 1 medium cucumber, thinly sliced